dorinandreidragan/dsa/Playground.Tests/prompts.md

 ---

-write an article in the docs/[file-name].md file in the same manner the other articles are written
+write an article in the docs/[file-name].md file in the same manner the other articles are written. consider the following:

+- the difficulties for problems are: basic, intermediate and advanced.
+- use front matter in the same way the other articles use it
-update the problems.md accordingly
+- update the problems.md accordingly

 ---